 Probably don’t cheat on the reasoning tests

-Many engineering graduate scheme employers make you retake test in person during your assessment centre.
+Many engineering graduate scheme employers make you retake reasoning tests in person during your assessment centre.
 If your scores vary significantly, it raises suspicion and could lead to rejection.
 Practice and improve your scores honestly instead of having someone else take the tests for you.

 Writing your application for engineering graduate schemes involves effectively communicating your growth potential, unique personality, and deep-seated interest in your field.